d3/d3-selection/README.md

 <a name="selection_dispatch" href="#selection_dispatch">#</a> <i>selection</i>.<b>dispatch</b>(<i>type</i>[, <i>parameters</i>])

 Dispatches a [custom event](http://www.w3.org/TR/dom/#interface-customevent) of the specified *type* to each selected element.
 An optional *parameters* map may be specified to set additional properties of the event: bubbles, cancelable, and detail.
-If *parameters* is a function, it will be invoked in the same manner as other operator functions, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
+If *parameters* is a function, it will be invoked for each selected element, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.
 It must then return the parameters map for the current element.

 <a name="event" href="#event">#</a> d3.<b>event</b>